barvian/thesis/paper.md

 ## Conclusion

-The goal of this project was to create an iPhone application that offered users a guided, comprehensive recovery program for GAD through the latest research in Cognitive Behavioral Therapy and Positive Psychology techniques and, ultimately, I feel it was a success.
+The goal of this project was to create an iPhone application that offers users a guided, comprehensive recovery program for GAD through the latest research in Cognitive Behavioral Therapy and Positive Psychology techniques and, ultimately, I feel it was a success.
 I'm proud and appreciative of all the work I was able to put into this application, and grateful to have found a topic that felt so meaningful to me.
 I felt motivated and focused at all steps of the process and I truly look forward to continuing this application's development beyond the Honors program.
-I learned more about time management, anxiety disorder, iOS design and development, user testing, and project management over the course of this thesis than I ever imagined.
+I learned more about anxiety disorder, iOS design and development, user testing, and project management over the course of this thesis than I ever imagined.

 ### Future work